SOLAR ENERGY SEMINAR

 During the lecture there were many questions asked and answered, and at the hands on for the wiring system, sir Vito was so eager that he was the first one to try everything while his father watch on.
 After that, sir Raul turn came on.

 After the lecture, we had lunch and a little chat.
-When it was over, Sir Vito and his… Continue reading
+When it was over, Sir… Continue reading

 Here’s another guide on solar panel installation.

 Solar Charge Controller - how important is this product to your solar power system.